To all CC Hackney members, friends and associates - have a cool Christmas 2020 HNY 2021!

 Link to a short film about this trip: Delbono Memorial Race 2009

-A special thanks must go to The Learning Trust's chief Sir Alan Wood for putting trust in me.
-And to Nicola Baboneau (my line manager at the time) who backed my work and together we ensured our sponsored, educational trips went ahead in the correct way; fully compliant and sorted regarding safeguarding, child welfare and outcomes.
+Acknowledgements and thanks go to The Learning Trust's chief Sir Alan Wood and to my line manager Nicola Baboneau who backed my work.
+Together we ensured our educational trips went ahead in the correct way; fully compliant regarding safeguarding, child welfare and outcomes.

 Monday, 26 October 2020